Honda Passport Best and Worst Years

 In addition, the National Highway Traffic Safety Administration (NHTSA) has given the Honda Passport an excellent overall safety rating of five out of five stars.
 Six airbags, a rear-seat reminder, LED headlights, ABS, EBD, a rearview camera, traction control, and the most recent Honda Sensing® suite, which includes accident-avoidance technologies like lane departure warning and lane-keeping assist system, are just a few of the safety features that come standard on the Honda Passport.

-See also Chevrolet Silverado 1500 Best and Worst Years
+See also Honda Civic Best and Worst Years (Top Picks!)

 In addition, the 2019 Honda Passport exhibited perfect reliability over its 14-month test period, according to Car & Driver, with no unanticipated breakdowns or tech-related problems.